finos/compliant-financial-infrastructure/README.md

 ### High level objectives

-1. Understand the policies that need to be deployed via IaC for supported Cloud Services (Input)
-1. Create and maintain IaC to deploy cloud services to meet policies as defined by the Policy Working Group (Output)
+1. Create and maintain IaC to deploy cloud services to meet policies as defined by the Policy Working Group

 ### Approach

 - Review Service Accelerators and work with the Policy Working Group to agree an approach to codify policies